-Your active participation in the 401(k) Plan ends when you are no longer eligible because:
+Your active participation in the Retirement Plan ends when you are no longer eligible because:

 - Your employment is terminated;

-- You are no longer in a class of employees who are eligible to participate;
+- You are no longer in a class of employees who are eligible to participate:

-- You are on disability or other leave without pay;

 - You retire; or

 - You die.

 However, you continue to be a participant with respect to your existing account until your entire account accumulation is distributed.